Arak Inequalities for Concentration Functions and the Littlewood-Offord Problem: Introduction

-In other papers (see \cite{z87} and \cite{z92}), some optimal bounds for the Kolmogorov distance were also obtained in the general case.
-In particular, in the one-dimensional case, \tc{they include results which imply simultaneously estimates for the rate of approximation of convolutions by accompanying infinitely divisible compound Poisson distributions, and rather general bounds in the CLT, both optimal in order.
-Since here the tails of the distributions of the summands are arbitrary, the results cover the well studied cases of heavy tailed distributions as well.}
+In other papers (see~\cite{41} and~\cite{46}), some optimal bounds for the Kolmogorov distance were also obtained in the general case.
+In particular, in the one-dimensional case, they include simple results which imply simultaneously estimates for the rate of approximation of convolutions by accompanying infinitely divisible compound Poisson distributions, and rather general bounds in the CLT, both optimal in order.
+Since here the tails of the distributions of the summands are arbitrary, the results cover the now popular case of the so-called heavy tailed distributions as well.